 A 1989 graduate of Vanderbilt University Law School, Mr. González holds a Master of Arts in Religious Studies from Yale Divinity School (1986), and a B.S. in Political Science from The Florida State University (1983).
 While at Vanderbilt, Mr. González was elected to the Vanderbilt Law Review, where he served as an associate editor.
 He is the recipient of the faculty-selected Vanderbilt Law Review Note Award for his published article on immigration reform.
 41 Vand.
 L. Rev. 1323 (1988).
 Following law school, Mr. González served as a law clerk to The Honorable Harold L. Murphy, United States District Court Judge for the Northern District of Georgia, an appointment followed by almost two years as an attorney in the Atlanta law firm of Rogers & Hardin.
 In 1993, Mr. González established his own firm.

-Among other recognitions, Mr. González is the President of the Academy of Court-Appointed Masters and has received the Academy’s Kenneth R. Feinberg Pro Bono Award.
-He is listed in Marquis Who’s Who in America and Who’s Who in American Law, and has an AV Preeminent rating (5 out of 5) from Martindale-Hubbell.
-He is Chairman of the Board for The Source For Learning, a nonprofit educational technology corporation headquartered in Reston, Virginia, and is on the Board of Visitors for Berry College, in Rome Georgia.
+Among other recognitions, Mr. González is the Immediate Past President of the Academy of Court-Appointed Masters and has received the Academy’s Kenneth R. Feinberg Pro Bono Award.
+He is listed in Marquis Who’s Who in America and Who’s Who in American Law and has an AV Preeminent rating (5 out of 5) from Martindale-Hubbell.
+He is Chairman of the Board for The Source For Learning, a nonprofit educational technology corporation headquartered in Reston, Virginia, and is on the Board of Visitors for Berry College in Rome Georgia.